 EDPOWER offers two unique types of self-paced continuing education courses for teacher salary advancement and recertification.
 Our self-paced courses are offered each semester and are designed to help teachers learn new research-proven strategies, reflect on their current teaching practice, apply what they learn, and give participants the opportunity to collaborate with others taking the course.
-Participants will have up to 6 months to complete each course.
+You will have up to 6 months to complete each course.
 Our online workshops are self-paced, personalized learning experiences designed to help teachers get the skills, strategies, support, and mentorship they need to do their best teaching.
-Each workshop takes place over a 90 day period, and provide participants with personalized feedback from dedicated coaches and workshop participants.
+Each workshop takes place over a 90-day period, and provides participants with personalized feedback from dedicated coaches and workshop participants.

 Who should enroll?

 Each program is open to all K-12 teachers from public, private and charter schools.

 Participants must hold a baccalaureate degree and may not schedule more than 18 semester credits for fall, spring or summer term.
 It is recommended that you receive board or district approval before registering.

 Please check the course(s) you are interested in for specific dates.

 Each self-paced, online course has been designed to help you explore impactful research-proven strategies, and uncover which ones work best for you.
 It will give you the space to reflect on their current practice, and guide you to apply what you learn in a risk-free, safe environment.
 You will also have access to the 24/7 available course discussion board, also known as the course PLC or Professional Learning Community, where you can collaborate with their course peers and course instructor(s).